Good and Bad Passwords How-To

 the target machine (cracking can only be performed when the attacker

-already possess the password hashes), it's not likely that
+already possess the password hashes which are not available to ordinary

 unprivileged accounts will be of much value to the intruder, but